 2) Lockable classroom doors must be able to be unlocked from the outside with a key or other approved means, to allow school staff or emergency responders to enter.
 This is also an important consideration for other types of buildings.

 Although active shooter events in schools may seem common, they are relatively rare.
-Each year, the U.S. Department of Justice, Federal Bureau of Investigation (FBI) publishes a report entitled, Active Shooter Incidents in the United States, and these reports show an average of less than 4 active shooter incidents in educational occupancies each year between 2010 and 2023.
+Each year, the U.S. Department of Justice, Federal Bureau of Investigation (FBI) publishes a report entitled, Active Shooter Incidents in the United States, and these reports show an average of less than 4 active shooter incidents in educational facilities each year between 2010 and 2023.

 Classroom doors are required by code to allow authorized access from the outside; this is an important consideration for other types of facilities as well.